 Photographer: Rena Elanwar | Country: Egypt

-She got an ACL tear during the final game in the Women’s Cairo league, and she won the game against all odds.
-In spite of injured hands and lips, she dribbled, determination etched on her face.
+Soraya played in the Africa Cup 3×3 final despite a tough injury.
+It’s not the first time she has played with pain.
+She suffered an ACL tear during the final game in the Women’s Cairo League but won the game against all odds.
+In spite of her injured hands and lips, she dribbled, determination etched on her face.
 Every shot echoed her unwavering spirit and love for Egypt.
 In pain, she found strength, becoming a symbol of resilience and patriotism.

 THE NURSE CHAMPION